Certifying position-momentum entanglement at telecommunication wavelengths: Conclusion

-Our experiment exhibits several important features which need to be highlighted.
-Firstly, it is important to stress that the entangled photon pairs are created at wavelengths around $1550\,$ nm, thus at the C-Band of the telecom infrastructure.
+Firstly, it is important to stress that the entangled photon pairs are created at wavelengths around $1550\,$nm, thus at the C-Band of the telecommunication infrastructure.
 Operating sources in this wavelength regime allows for the integration into modern and future telecommunication infrastructures and increases the transmission rate over long distances.

-Importantly, our results demonstrate that it is possible to exploit high-dimensional position-momentum entanglement for this purpose.
-Furthermore, the used imaging system facilitates, in principle, the coupling of the entangled photon pairs into multicore fibers or other mircophotonic architectures, which allows for a direct coupling into such platforms.
+Secondly, with the possibility to distribute position-momentum-entangled photons efficiently, it is possible to exploit the entanglement for quantum communication purposes.
+This allows to implement quantum key distribution based on the photons' EPR correlations \cite{almeida2005_I}: by randomly choosing different measurement settings (near- and far-field) and distributing the photons to the two communication partners via two fibers a secret key can be shared.
+Recent developments in quantum communication using multicore fibers \cite{Xavier2020} also suggest that position-momentum-entangled photon pairs can be distributed through several cores simultaneously.
+Thus, multicore fibers provide a pathway to high-dimensional encoding and multiplexed distribution \cite{ortega2021}.
+In this context it is important to mention that the used imaging system facilitates the coupling of the entangled photon pairs into multicore fibers or other mircophotonic architectures, which allows for a direct coupling into such platforms.

-Secondly, the presented experimental setup features the possibility to exploit quantum hyper-correlations, i.e., simultaneous entanglement in different degrees of freedom.
+Thirdly, the presented experimental setup features the possibility to exploit quantum hyper-correlations, i.e., simultaneous entanglement in different degrees of freedom.
 The Sagnac configuration of our source produces not only position-momentum entanglement but also entanglement between the polarization degrees of freedom of the photon pairs.
 Although we did not characterize the polarization entanglement in this experiment, it is possible to utilize this additional degree of freedom in hybrid quantum information tasks.
 Such a hybrid strategy can offer a significant increase of the overall dimensionality as it scales with the product of the dimensionalities of the individual degrees of freedom.
 Finally, it is important to highlight the long-term stability of the experimental setup over a period of several days that renders the implementation of stable quantum information applications possible.

+The obtained standard deviations are in good agreement with values reported in previous experiments, as for example in \cite{howell2004, eckmann2020}, although about 2 orders of magnitude lower than the value reported in \cite{edgar2012}.
+When comparing the entanglement of formation with the latest publications, for example \cite{schneeloch2019, edgar2012}, it is apparent that the dimensionalities obtained here are far lower.
+The reason for this is the comparably long crystal and the focused pump beam.
+By adjusting and optimizing these parameters, the entanglement and hence the dimensionality can be increased.